Mohammed Amin Adam

 Mohammed Amin Adam (born April 15, 1974) is a Ghanaian politician who served as the Minister of Finance from February 2024 to January 2025.
 He is popularly referred to as Amin Anta.

 Adam previously served as the Deputy Minister for Energy, with responsibility for the petroleum sector.
 He is the member of parliament for Karaga Constituency in the Northern Region of Ghana on the ticket of the New Patriotic Party and part of the majority in the 8th parliament of the Fourth Republic of Ghana.
 Prior to becoming the Deputy Minister for Energy, he was the Founder and executive director of the Africa Centre for Energy Policy.
 Previously, he served as the mayor of the city of Tamale in the year 2005, deputy minister for Northern Region of Ghana, and Minister of State in charge of for Finance.

 Educational background

 Amin Adam attended the Northern School of Business (Nobisco) in Tamale from 1988 to 1991 and Tamale Secondary School (now Tamale Senior High School) from 1991 to 1993.
 He has a B.A (Hons) in Economics and an M.Phil. in Economics from the University of Cape Coast.
 He holds a Ph.D. in Petroleum Economics from the Centre for Energy, Petroleum & Mineral Law, and Policy at the University of Dundee in the United Kingdom, specializing in petroleum fiscal policy in resource-led economies and resource governance.
 Additionally, he is a fellow of the Institute of Certified Economists of Ghana.
-He has undertaken professional development trainings at Colombia University, University of Texas at Austin, and Harvard University in the US.
+He has undertaken professional development trainings at Columbia University, University of Texas at Austin, and Harvard University in the US.